Frontier and Offshore Regulatory Renewal Initiative

 - Canada-Newfoundland and Labrador Offshore Petroleum Board

-The National Energy Board is the responsible for regulating frontier and offshore oil and gas activities outside of provincial-federal Accord Areas.
+The Canada Energy Regulator is responsible for regulating frontier and offshore oil and gas activities outside of provincial-federal Accord Areas.

 The offshore oil and gas industry operates as a permissive-based regime, meaning that any work or activity to be conducted in the offshore area must first be authorized by the Regulator.
 The Regulator must ensure the operation or activity would comply with the applicable legislation and regulations.